afuentes11/my-gallery-devChallenges/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/) challenge.
 The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the given user stories.

- - User story: I can see a recipe with ingredients and instructions
- - User story: I can select a checkbox if I have the ingredients
- - User story: I can see the number of servings, baking times
+ - User story: I can see a page following the given design

 ## Contact